renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/howto/cells.md

 ### Topology Service configuration

-In the KhulnaSoft Rails app, the topology service is configured in the `config/gitlab.yml` file using the KDK setting `gitlab.topology_service`.
+In the KhulnaSoft Rails app, the topology service is configured in the `config/khulnasoft.yml` file using the KDK setting `khulnasoft.topology_service`.

-If `khulnasoft_topology_service.enabled` is `true` and thus the Topology Service is enabled, then the KDK configuration setting `gitlab.topology_service.*` will point by default to the Topology Service.
+If `khulnasoft_topology_service.enabled` is `true` and thus the Topology Service is enabled, then the KDK configuration setting `khulnasoft.topology_service.*` will point by default to the Topology Service.

-You can override the settings under `gitlab.topology_service` to point them to another Topology Service.
+You can override the settings under `khulnasoft.topology_service` to point them to another Topology Service.
 These settings are inherited by all the cells.